mjb3/Discuit.jl/docs/src/examples.md

 ## Autocorrelation

-Autocorrelation can be used to help determine how well the algorithm mixed by using `compute_autocorrelation(rs.mcmc)`.
+Autocorrelation can be used to help determine how well the algorithm mixed by using `compute_autocorrelation`.
 The autocorrelation function for a single Markov chain is implemented in Discuit using the standard formula:

 ```math
 R_l  = \frac{\textrm{E} [(X_i - \bar{X})(X_{i+l} - \bar{X})]}{\sigma^2}